-Running total in a pivot table is a cumulative total which includes the past total as well.
-For example, if we have month-wise data from Jan to Dec, a running total will show you the YTD total every month.
+A running total in a pivot table is a cumulative total that includes the past total.
+For example, if we have month-wise data from Jan to Dec, a running total will show the YTD total every month.
 We can use a running total to measure complete growth against the target.

 Pivot Tables are one of the INTERMEDIATE EXCEL SKILLS.

-Adding a running/cumulative total requires simply a few clicks and here are the steps to do it.
+Adding a running/cumulative total requires simply a few clicks.
+Here are the steps to do it.

 - Once you create a pivot table, select any of the cells from data column.